Vladimir Solovyov (TV presenter)

-Vladimir Rudolfovich Solovyov (Note: Alternative spelling: Soloviev) (Владимир Рудольфович Соловьёв, born 20 October 1963) is a Russian TV presenter.
-He has been an anchor on the television show Evening with Vladimir Solovyov on Russia-1 since 2012.
+Vladimir Rudolfovich Solovyov (Note: Alternative spelling: Soloviev) (Владимир Рудольфович Соловьёв, born 20 October 1963) is a Russian TV presenter and propagandist.
+(Note: Attributed to multiple references:) He has been an anchor on the television show Evening with Vladimir Solovyov on Russia-1 since 2012.
+He is one of the most famous news anchors in Russia, though he has become controversial internationally for his staunch nationalism, signature ad hominem attacks against both domestic political and international rivals, and frequent threats against NATO members, which have increased significantly since the start of the Russo-Ukrainian war.
+(Note: Attributed to multiple references:)

 In 1990, Solovyov left for the United States to teach economics.
 There he actively participated in political life and started doing business.
 Upon his return to Russia in 1992, he continued to run his business.
 In 1997 Solovyov became a presenter on the Silver Rain Radio.
 In 1999, he was invited to the ORT TV channel, where, together with Alexander Gordon, he began to host the program "Process".
 At the same time he hosted the program "Passion for Solovyov" on TNT channel.
 From 2001 to 2003 Solovyov hosted the programs "Breakfast with Solovyov", "Night of Nightingale", "Duel" and "Look Who's Here!" on TV-6 and TVS.

 In June 2003, Solovyov was hired by NTV, where he hosted the talk shows "Orange Juice", "To the Barrier!", and "Sunday Evening with Vladimir Solovyov".
 Since 2004 Solovyov has published a number of books of artistic and journalistic nature, as well as recorded two music albums.
 He became a famous interviewer, and in 2005 he received the TEFI award in the relevant category.
 In the summer of 2010 Solovyov left Silver Rain Radio and moved to Vesti FM radio and Russia-1 TV channel, where he began hosting the talk show "Poyedinok".

-Revealed by Anonymous International on 9 November 2015, Solovyov, Gazprom, Lukoil, Sergey Naryshkin, Igor Rudensky, Dmitri Pershin (Димитрий Першин), Tikhon Shevkunov, who is the spiritual mentor of Vladimir Putin, and Alexei Kudrin are well connected through the public relations (PR) or government relations (GR) specialist Alexey Ulyanov (Алексей Ульянов).
+Revealed by Anonymous International on 9 November 2015, Solovyov, Gazprom, Lukoil, Sergey Naryshkin, Igor Rudensky, Dmitri Pershin, Tikhon Shevkunov, and Alexei Kudrin are well connected through the government public relations specialist Alexey Ulyanov.

 In March 2022, YouTube blocked his channel Solovyov Live.
 Since then, he was assigned the TV channel frequency of the news channel Euronews, which Russia banned after the invasion of Ukraine.
+Since the start of the war, Solovyov has repeatedly pushed disinformation and conspiracy theories denigrating Ukraine and justifying the invasion and subsequent Russian war crimes.
+(Note: Attributed to multiple references:) On air, he frequently calls for Ukraine and all of its allies to be destroyed.
+Due to this, he has been sanctioned by the European Union and United Kingdom.